Neurotech-Hub/Chemisense_v1-Arduino/README.md

 ### Calibration
 The calibration utilizes a daughterboard with a known configuration of four 0Ω "shunt" resistors.
 It reads those channels and removes any offset in the ADC.
 The offset is saved on SD card in "CAL.TXT, " referenced during initialization.

+### Charging
+This module currently uses a very simple battery switch while utilizing the Arduino's charging module.
+Therefore, to charge the battery, the power switch must by ON.

 ## Custom Dependencies
 Clone this to Arduino/libraries:
 - [Neurotech-Hub/ADS124S06-Arduino](https://github.com/Neurotech-Hub/ADS124S06-Arduino)